Recognizing the Signs of Drug Overdose: Symptoms and Ways to Help

 What Do I Do If My Loved One Overdoses?

-If you know your loved one was using and they make odd noises while they’re sleeping, wake them up immediately—this is one of the most glaring and urgent signs of drug overdose.
+If you know your loved one is using and they make odd noises while they’re sleeping, wake them up immediately—this is one of the most glaring and urgent signs of a drug overdose.
 Try and keep them awake and call 911.
 Ask them what they took and look around for clues so you can tell the operator as much as possible.
 Stay calm and speak clearly when you call.
 Turn them on their side if they’re not breathing.
 If they’re awake, ask them questions so they don’t fall asleep.
 If you have Narcan, safely spray it into their nostrils (if they’re overdosing on opioids).
-Give first aid as the 911 operator directs until they get to your location.
+Give first aid as the 911 operator directs until they reach your location.

-Once you know your loved one has survived overdose, make a plan for treatment so they can get the help they need.
+Once you know your loved one has survived an overdose, make a plan for treatment so they can get the help they need.
 Recovery Unplugged is ready to help you or your loved one make the most of this second chance.
 The time for overdose awareness is before it happens to your loved one…not after.